 Structured Outputs and Constrained Decoding

-Structured outputs are model responses designed to satisfy a machine-readable format, such as JSON, a tool-call argument schema, a database query template, or a domain-specific grammar.
+Structured outputs are model responses designed or enforced to satisfy a machine-readable contract, such as JSON Schema, a tool-call argument schema, a database query object, or a domain-specific grammar.
 Constrained decoding is the inference-time technique of restricting which tokens a model may emit so the final response follows a declared schema or grammar.

 Definition

-Structured-output systems ask a language model to return data that software can parse reliably.
+Structured-output systems ask a language model to return data that software can parse against an explicit contract.
 The target may be a JSON object, a list of extracted fields, a typed API call, a user-interface tree, a SQL-like query object, a robot command, or any other representation with explicit syntax.

 Constrained decoding, also called constrained sampling or guided generation, enforces part of that contract during generation.
 Instead of allowing the model to choose any next token from the vocabulary, the decoder masks out tokens that would make the output invalid under the active schema, regular expression, finite-state machine, or context-free grammar.

 The distinction matters.
-A model can be trained or prompted to prefer a format, but constrained decoding changes the runtime search space.
-It can guarantee syntactic validity for supported constraints, but it cannot by itself guarantee truth, safety, correct business logic, or meaningful reasoning.
+A model can be trained, prompted, retried, or post-validated to prefer a format, but constrained decoding changes the runtime search space itself.
+It can make invalid syntax unreachable for supported constraints, yet it cannot by itself guarantee truth, safety, correct business logic, authorization, or meaningful reasoning.

 How It Works